-I’m attempting to develop my practice as an integral part of the communities I function, produce and live in.
-Within these communities I can collaboratively construct spaces, processes and journeys that allow us to find new ways of looking at our everyday world; start fresh conversations; ask more intriguing questions and perhaps celebrate the obscure and overlooked.
+Sometimes I work alone but more often with others looking to make art within the communities I function and live in.
+I construct spaces, processes and journeys that invite other people to join the process of enquiry; start fresh conversations; ask more intriguing questions and perhaps celebrate the obscure and overlooked.

-Working with in a social context and blurring boundaries between art and life raises questions about the nature of collaboration and participation and the delicate balances and tensions that exist within this type of work.
+Working within a social context and blurring boundaries between art and life raises questions about the nature of collaboration and participation and the delicate balances and tensions that exist within this type of work.
 I’ve been gradually developing a vocabulary and toolbox that I can take into different contexts.
 I view these ambiguous art-forms where art and people are brought together as a constantly shifting ground.
-This need to better understand the social relevance of contemporary art continues to underpin much of my practice.
+This need to better understand the social relevance of contemporary art continues to underpin much of my practice and often leads me deep into the invisible social systems and processes that exist within the world of participatory art and beyond.
+This strand of my practice emerges in projects such as Sketch Lounge, Bury Sketchers, The Art of Messaging and other subsequent communication and language based work.

 Sometimes the different strands of my practice are difficult for me to pull together and understand as a whole.
 Very occasionally they converge in a moment of absolute clarity.
 I try my best to stay grounded, keep it playful, get on with what really intrigues me.